Pixel-Solitaire/Enhanced-YouTube-Shortcode/readme.txt

 4. To modify the player display options go to "**Settings=>Enhanced YouTube**".

+5. You can now use  this kind of shortcode:
+    **[youtube_video id="abxjy-emFvs"]**

 == Frequently Asked Questions ==

 = Trying to read and/or edit your codes is far from a "user friendly" experience. =

-Pretty normal: I don't work with this stuff ;-) For the sake of file size I've removed all PHP comments & HTML bits indentation, not to mention the minified CSS.
-Please go to the official [«Enhanced YouTube Shortcode» GitHub Public Repositories](http://pxsol.info/nrqCdW "Pixel-Solitaire/Enhanced-YouTube-Shortcode - GitHub") in order to obtain a clean & commented version of this plugin.
+Pretty normal: I don't work with this stuff ;-) For the sake of file size I've removed most PHP comments & HTML bits indentation, not to mention the minified CSS.
+Please go to the official [«Enhanced YouTube Shortcode» GitHub Public Repositories](http://pxsol.info/nrqCdW "Pixel-Solitaire/Enhanced-YouTube-Shortcode - GitHub") in order to obtain a clean & commented version of the source codes.

 = I'm using *Internet Explorer 6* and the settings page just looks awful... =

 Oh, I'm soooo sorry for you.
 Really.
 Maybe it's time for you to give up, don't you think?

 = You're a french speaking bloke, right?
 So where is the translation? =

 It's quite simple: I just have to learn how to do it properly...
 You can bet the french language will be added soon in a next release.

 = I got an indecent proposal idea & doesn't see anything related to this here...
 What could I do? =

-Your best chance for anything related to this plugin is to leave a detailed message on [the plugin creator blog](http://pixel-solitaire.com "Les nouvelles du Pixel Solitaire").
+Your best chance for anything in relation with this plugin is to leave a detailed message on [the plugin announcement blog post](http://pxsol.info/qHCl7L "Les nouvelles du Pixel Solitaire » Enhanced YouTube Shortcode").

-= I think you're a genius and I want you to be the father of my children. =
+= I think you're a genius & I want you to be the father of my children. =

 *Well*...
 If you're actually a sexy blond woman with lot of money and a big car I believe we can form a real complete couple: I offer quite the opposite ...